December 31, 2000

 June 21, 2000

-The ability to accomplish anything lies profoundly grounded in the capability of one to maximize discipline of the mind.
+The ability to accomplish anything lies profoundly grounded in the capability

 Russell Cromwell